junebug-junie/ai-voice-assistant-service/README.md

-# Orion AI Voice System
+# AI Voice Assistant System

-A self-hosted, production-grade **voice AI assistant**.
+A self-hosted **voice AI assistant**.
 It runs as a small fleet of Docker containers on a single NVIDIA-GPU machine.
 For local/dev on a headless server, you’ll usually reach it via an **SSH port-forward** to Caddy on port 80; for production you’ll use **Caddy + Let’s Encrypt** on your public domain.

 For background/motivation, see: <https://github.com/junebug-junie/Orion-Sapienform>